somework/p2p-path-finder/docs/api-contracts.md

 - `"1.000000000000000000"` - 100% tolerance (maximum)

 **Usage in API**:
-- Used in `PathResult.residualTolerance` field
+- Used in `Path.residualTolerance` field
 - Represents remaining tolerance after accounting for a path
 - Always between 0.0 (no tolerance left) and 1.0 (full tolerance remaining)